-Heating and hot water
+Heating and Hot Water

-Space heating is provided by a gas-fired system of radiators throughout.
-The system is fired by the "Ideal" boiler which is located in the kitchen.
+Space heating is provided by a gas fired system of radiators throughout.
+The system is fired by the "ideal" boiler which is located within the kitchen.

 Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.